daniyal-fahim/Compilor-Construction-Project/01_project_overview.md

 ## 6. Compilation vs. Interpretation

-While structured as a compiler with distinct compilation phases, LogicEval ultimately functions as an **interpreted system**.
+While structured as a compiler with distinct compilation phases, LogicHorizon ultimately functions as an **interpreted system**.
 The final phase executes 3AC instructions directly rather than generating native machine code or bytecode.
 This hybrid architecture—compilation frontend with interpretation backend—is pedagogically valuable for demonstrating compiler construction principles while maintaining implementation simplicity.

 ## 7. Summary

-The LogicEval compiler exemplifies classical compiler architecture, implementing all fundamental phases from lexical analysis through execution.
+The LogicHorizon compiler exemplifies classical compiler architecture, implementing all fundamental phases from lexical analysis through execution.
 Its modular design, clear separation of concerns, and straightforward implementation make it an effective educational tool for understanding compiler construction.
 The system successfully processes boolean logic expressions through a complete compilation pipeline, demonstrating practical applications of parsing theory, semantic analysis, intermediate representations, optimization techniques, and runtime interpretation.